Healthy Living

 Magnesium has long been a staple in diets globally around the world.
 Present in abundance in many foods that we regularly consume.
 From the ages of 14-18, our magnesium requirement starts to increase significantly.
 Males generally need about 400mg of magnesium a day, and females need approximately 300mg to meet their recommended daily intake, which increases slightly as you age.

 The average adult’s dietary intake of magnesium is adequate from milk to various seeds and nuts.
-However, the Australian Bureau of Statistics demonstrated that about 70% of Australians don’t meet their daily magnesium requirement.
+However, the Australian Bureau of Statistics demonstrated that about 1 in 3 Australians don’t get enough magnesium and about 50-60% in those over 70 don’t meet their daily magnesium requirement.

 So why does magnesium matter?